Russell-Waterhouse/blog/content/post/one_language_challenge.md

 everything with the least dependencies I can.
 Unless it's a stable ABI at the lowest level possible, I don't want to depend on it.

+Fifth, in the next 9 months I plan to do some embedded programming, so C is a natural choice.